realA10001986/Time-Circuits-Display/README.md

 #### Temperature/humidity sensor settings

-##### &#9654; Use temperature sensor

-Select whether to use a temperature/humidity sensor.
-The sensor data is used for room condition mode, and the temperature is optionally displayed on a connected Speedo display.
-See [here](#room-condition-mode-temperaturehumidity-sensor)

 ##### &#9654; Display in °Celsius

 Selects between Fahrenheit and Celsius for temperature display.
+See [here](#room-condition-mode-temperaturehumidity-sensor)

 ##### &#9654; Temperature offset